madajaju/edgemere/docs-md/actors/stackdev/index.md

 TBD

 ## Command Line Interface
-* [ edgemere sml em environment list](./action/environment/list) - Manage Environment allows the actors (IT Operations and Stack Developer) to create environments, and establish policies for services running in the environment.
+* [ edgemere sml em environment/list](action--edgemere-sml-em-environment-list) - Manage Environment allows the actors (IT Operations and Stack Developer) to create environments, and establish policies for services running in the environment.
-* [ edgemere sml so stack list](./action/stack/list) - Manage Stacks allows the stack developer to create, update, and delete stacks.
+* [ edgemere sml so stack/list](action--edgemere-sml-so-stack-list) - Manage Stacks allows the stack developer to create, update, and delete stacks.
-* [ edgemere sml service list](./action/service/list) - Manage Services is the description
+* [ edgemere sml service/list](action--edgemere-sml-service-list) - Manage Services is the description